Airmime/minstyle.io-Website/docs/components/labels.md

 ## Labels

-Labels `.ms-label` allow you to display highlighted text, they are available in different shapes and colors.
+Labels `.ms-label` allow you to display highlighted text, they are available in different sizes, shapes and colors.

 <span class="ms-label">label</span>